falkorichter/presentations/building-a-SDK/droidcon_sdks.md

 invite somebody external

-talk about in at a conference, meetup...
+talk about it at a conference, meetup...

 ---